MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini.md

     ![Render to Disk button.](media/31-houdini-render-to-disk-2.PNG "Render to Disk button")

-Repeat this process with the rest of your 3D models to rapidly produce optimized models ready for use in Dynamics 365 Guides and Power Apps.
+Repeat this process with the rest of your 3D objects to rapidly produce optimized objects ready for use in Dynamics 365 Guides and Power Apps.

 ## View a 3D model in Dynamics 365 Guides or Power Apps